 I’ve been growing herbs for over 40 years, and I still have a lot to learn!

 Additionally, be aware of any false claims!
 An interesting article found in Rodale’s Illustrated Encyclopedia of Herbs discusses the era of ‘patented medicines’ – think peddlers and ‘snakeoil’.
 These patents were easy to come by, and didn’t require any proof that they worked, only that they were unique.
 Usually a concoction of herbs, and a dose of alcohol, opium, cocaine or marijuana for that added healing kick.
+Nowadays people would use something like the Blessed CBD oil, but that wasn’t the case back then when you look at history.
+How times have changed.
+When it comes to looking for those healing properties, many people decide to turn to marijuana to get their desired effects.
+Of course, in some states, you may be required to obtain something like an MMJ Card in Huntington, WV before being able to smoke the substance, as you need to be assessed beforehand.
+And then you’ll be able to use it to help with your medical problem, whatever that may be.
+But this may be different if you decide to grow your own herbs that feature these concoctions.
 Generally, these tinctures, tonics, and liniments had no medicinal value but a few notables actually live on: Milk of Magnesia, Vicks Vaporub as well as BC Powder and Bayer Aspirin!
 However, it has come to attention that in the new world, products created with marijuana do in fact contain medical properties.
 This is why there are now many cannabis businesses looking to produce and sell various medical products, these medical advancements also use some older techniques in order to produce such products, as an example, cooking with cannabis requires you to understand decarboxylation, a process that is used in some food manufacturing companies anyway.
 These edibles can then create different effects on the consumer for medical reasons, which is precisely why you should always conduct as much research as you can into different medical remedies from herbal sources.

 So many of our loyal customers are using herbs for medicinal purposes, and all we ask is that you are careful and considered in your use.
 We are not providing our customers with medical advice, therefore consult a doctor or reputable herbalist before using any herb for medical purposes.